Cover

 Temperature ( what’s this )

 If you tend to "sleep hot" this aspect may be a priority for you.
-Innerspring mattress are usually a good choice for air flow and heat dissipation, but in the case of the DreamCloud bed, you have 5+ inches of foam on top of the pocketed coils.
-Even so, the deep channels in the mattress's cover allow for some air flow in our estimation.
+Innerspring mattress are usually a good choice for air flow and heat dissipation.
+The deep channels in the mattress's cover allow for some air flow in our estimation.
 There's also gel in the memory foam layer; gel is a known conductor of heat, and here it's intended to help channel heat from the body.
+And lastly, this isn't a bed that lets you sink very deeply, so more of your body is exposed to the air.

 Edge Support ( what’s this )

 The DreamCloud Premier mattress has stronger coils around the edge of the mattress to assist with edge support.
-When we sat on the side of the bed, our tester sank right through the foam layers, creating substantial "dip" but our tester did not feel unstable.
+Edge support both sitting and laying right on the edge was supportive and stable.

 Ease of Repositioning ( what’s this )